tonyedwardspz/tonyedwardspz/_posts/2022-12-17-web-apps-ftw.md

 Access to our data is the price we pay for using these platforms.
 That data has a value.
 Elon Musk’s recent acquisition of Twitter priced each active account and the related data at $200.
 This may or may not cause your eyebrows to raise, but it does provide an elusive concrete example of just how much your eyeballs are worth to #BigTech.

-To become a little less of a product and a little more of human, using web apps create a sandbox to contain 3rd party services in a sandbox.
+To become a little less of a product and a little more of human, using web apps create a sandbox to contain 3rd party services.
 As [previously noted](https://tonyedwardspz.co.uk/blog/switching-to-firefox/), FireFox is used for privacy preserving (amongst other) reasons, and extending that privacy into LinkedIn, Twitter, Moodle etc is most welcome.

 ## Speed

-The fewer apps on a smartphone, the better overall speed and battery life of the device you’ll enjoy.
+The fewer apps on a smartphone, the better overall speed and battery life of the device you’ll get to enjoy.
 As a side effect, you might find yourself getting more done due to fewer distractions. . . increasing the speed of your life.

 ## Updates